Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 _If you have previously ran the `pip install -r requirements.txt` command, you won't have to install all of theses modules since you already did._

-## Contrbuting
+## Contributing

-All conributions like PR, issues that can go from bug reporting or feature request are all welcome!\n Just check the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.
+All contributions like PR, issues that can go from bug reporting or feature request are all welcome!\n Just check the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.

 ## Progress